The Story Of Hansel & Gretel

 ‘I saw a cat,’ said Hansel, ‘and I am checking to see if it is still following us.’

-‘Well, hurry along child,’ she said, sharply, ‘we don’t have time for your childish antics!’
+‘Well, hurry along child,’ she said, sharply, ‘we don’t have time for this childish!’

 Hansel And Gretel Story - Chapter 3